 - dairy technology, food processing or production work

-- work with machinery.
+- working with machinery.

 Brewers need to have good hand-eye co-ordination and be reasonably fit and strong, as they may need to lift kegs or other heavy objects.